Nguyen Sports Medicine

 The regional nerve block is in addition to your general anesthetic - you go to sleep during the duration of your surgery.

-Dr. Nguyen will also give you a post-surgery folder on the day of the surgery with a prescription for pain medication, anti-inflammatory and antibiotics to take after your procedure.
+Dr. Nguyen's Clinical Assistants will email you post-surgery instructions on the day of the surgery with a prescription for pain medication, stool softener and antibiotics to take after your procedure.
+Please take 1 Tylenol 500 mg + 1 Advil 400 mg (if no contraindications) + pain med every 4 hours + ice machine for the first 2 days to be comfortable post surgery

 6. Graft Options -